kettyadoch/gis_natgeo/README.md

 # Land Cover Change Detection Using Random Forest Algorithm applied to Landsat 5 and Landsat 7 #

-This notebook provides a workflow where the model ingests a preprocessed multidate Landsat image and training data to to detect and predict Land Cover Changes.
+This notebook provides a workflow where the model ingests a preprocessed multidate Landsat image and training data to detect and predict Land Cover Changes.
 The model will predict four classes: Water to Water, Forest to Non-Forest, Non-Forest and Non-Forest to Non-Forest in Landsat imagery.

 ## Setting up the environment